Assessment and Feedback Policy

 Students should be informed about when and how they will receive feedback, which should be within 20 working days of the assessment.
 If this deadline cannot be met:

-• Academic staff must consult the Module Leader.
+• Academic staff must consult the module leader.

 • Students must be notified of the new date and the reason for the delay.